South Korean court issues arrest warrant for embattled President Yoon Suk Yeol

 The court has vowed to take the case as a “top priority” along with other impeachment cases the opposition has pushed for against Yoon’s administration, including the justice minister, prosecutors and other senior officials.

-The nine-member court, however, currently only has six justices, due to a delay in filling vacancies left by retired justices, further complicating matters.
+The nine-member court currently only has six justices, due to a delay in filling vacancies left by retired justices, further complicating matters.
+However, on Tuesday acting president Choi Sang-mok said he will appoint two justices immediately, and appoint a third justice when ruling and opposition parties agree.

-Under South Korean law, at least six out of nine justices must approve an impeachment for it to be upheld.
-The court has not yet decided whether the six sitting justices alone can rule on Yoon’s fate.
-But if they are able to, all six would have to vote in support of the impeachment to formally remove Yoon.

 The country was further plunged into political uncertainty last Friday when South Korea’s parliament voted to also impeach prime minster and acting president Han Duck-soo, who had assumed the presidential duties after Yoon, over his refusal to start the process of filling the three vacant seats in the Constitutional Court.